Jama Williamson: Television

 Williamson has appeared in several television shows, including the NBC legal drama Law & Order and the Comedy Central sketch comedy series Chappelle's Show, starring Dave Chappelle.
 She also appeared as a jogger in the 2005 independent comedy drama film Duane Hopwood, and provided voices for pedestrian characters in the 2004 video game Grand Theft Auto: San Andreas.

 Starting in the mid-2000s, Williamson began appearing more frequently in television.
 In 2005, Williamson was cast as one of the three leads in a CBS Paramount Network Television pilot for the sitcom Three, in which she played Annie, the wife of a character played by James Van Der Beek.
 The show revolved around the happily married couple and their recently divorced male friend, played by Zachary Levi.
 The pilot was never sold.

 In early 2007, Williamson gave an appearance in a pilot episode of the sitcom Rules of Engagement.
 Although the series was picked up by CBS, the episode featuring Williamson never aired.

 Williamson appeared in "Democracy", a third season episode of the CBS drama series Numb3rs, which originally aired on March 9, 2007.
 In the episode, she played Jane Aliano, a woman who gets kidnapped as the result of a voter fraud conspiracy that led to a series of murders throughout the episode.

 Starting in May 2009, Williamson began making regular appearances in the NBC comedy series Parks and Recreation as Wendy Haverford, the wife of regular character Tom Haverford, played by Aziz Ansari.
 Wendy is an attractive and well-liked surgeon, and many in the show wonder why she is interested in the sarcastic and overeager Tom.
 It is eventually revealed the two characters have a green card marriage to prevent Wendy from being deported to Canada.
 Williamson first appeared in the first season finale "Rock Show", but made regular appearances throughout the second season.
 Wendy and Tom amicably separate after the December 2009 episode "Tom's Divorce", but she continued to make appearances afterward.

 Williamson portrayed Nora, the mother of Loren Tate (Brittany Underwood), on the 2012 TeenNick series Hollywood Heights.
 In 2016, she played the recurring role of Principal Mullins on the Nickelodeon comedy series School of Rock; her role was upped to series regular for the series' second season.

-Williamson had a recurring role on NBC's The Good Place (2016-2020), playing Val, an actress/secretary aligned with "The Bad Place" demons led by her boss Shawn.
+Williamson had a recurring role on NBC's The Good Place (2016–2020), playing Val, one of the demons working for Shawn in "The Bad Place".